bhathawayy/BlobFinderGUI/README.md

-# Soup Project
+# Example Project

 Library for the Soup project blob detection and GUI.
+Note, I have not included the img_processing script in order to protect our detection algorithm.

 ## Getting started